ringcentral/ringcentral-extensible/README.md

     - extrensions/<extension 1>/
         - every extension should have a readme file
 - WSG
-    - Test WSG queryParams with array as value
-        - how does WSG support queryParams
     - update test case so that everyone tests both REST and WSG
     - WSG should have its own folder and readme file
     - Support unsubscribe